Alaska Teacher Certification and Career Guide

 4. Apply for initial Alaska teacher certification.

-Once the above steps are complete, candidates can apply for their Initial Two- or Three-Year Teaching Certificate in Alaska.
-All required items must be mailed in a single packet to the DEED Teacher Education and Certification office.
+Once the above steps are complete, candidates can apply online for their Initial Two- or Three-Year Teaching Certificate in Alaska via TEACH-AK.
+All required items must be included with the application.

 For more information on applying for a teaching certificate in Alaska, including application requirements for other licensing tiers, visit Alaska’s Department of Education and Early Development (DEED) website.

 Once educators have at least two years of teaching experience, they are eligible to upgrade their Initial Teaching Certificate to a Professional Teacher Certificate.
 Since Alaska’s initial teacher certification is non-renewable, this is a key step in continuing to work as a teacher in Alaska.
-To upgrade to a professional teaching certificate, teachers must submit the following documents to the DEED teaching certification office:
+To upgrade to a professional teaching certificate, teachers must submit an application along with the following documents via TEACH-AK:

 Professional Teacher Certificates are good for five years and can be renewed up to one year before expiration.
 Teachers with National Board Certification can apply for the Master Teaching Certificate, which is good for five years and renewable.